Ten Reverse Mortgage Basics (updated 6-14-07)

 2. When does the mortgage get paid back?

-A reverse mortgage is payable when the property is no longer the “home” for all borrowers -- usually because of death, moving, or selling the property -- includes moving to a nursing home
+A reverse mortgage is payable when the property is no longer the “home” for any of the borrowers -- usually because of death, moving, or selling the property.
+Payment can now be deferred if a spouse, who is not a borrower, is living in the home.

 3. Does the company "take the house"?
 NO -- if the debt is less than the sales proceeds of the house